 As jet ski use is prohibited in national parks and nature reserves in the Turks and Caicos, flyboarding is not permitted at the popular Grace Bay Beach or the Bight Beach, as these coasts are part of the Princess Alexandra National Park.

 If you’re staying at one of the spectacular beachfront villas on the south coast of Providenciales, such as Long Bay Beach or Turtle Tail, a private outing outside your accommodation can be arranged, albeit at extra cost.

 Booking and Reservations

-Flyboarding rates start at about $70 per 10 minutes of flight time.
-Rate tend to be lower if longer sessions or multiple persons are booked.
+- Flyboarding rates start at about $70 per 10 minutes of flight time.
+Rates tend to be lower if longer sessions or multiple persons are booked.

-This water sport is generally suitable for ages 13 and above.
-Riders should wear a personal floatation device (PFD) and helmet.
+- This water sport is generally suitable for ages 13 and above.
+Riders should wear a personal flotation device (PFD) and helmet.